Please select a partnership to see additional information:

 Children who arrive in the UK with or to be with carers without parental responsibility may have leave to enter the country or visas or they may be in the UK unlawfully.
 When an unaccompanied child or child accompanied by someone who does not have parental responsibility comes to the attention of any practitioner a referral should be made to children’s social care.
 Children's social care will have responsibilities towards them if they are assessed to be in need.
 If that is the case support and accommodation can be provided by children's social care for the child, and may also be provided for the family, if otherwise the family would be destitute.
 In addition, children's social care will have responsibilities towards the child if he or she is privately fostered.

-Whereas many carers may be genuine and provide good care for the children/young people, in other cases children and young people will be with adults who are barely known to them or who present a risk.
-The risk may be directly from the adult or from trafficking and exploitation.
+Whereas many carers are genuine and provide good care for the children/young people, in other cases children and young people will be with adults who may not be familiar to them or who present a risk.
+There may be a risk of exploitation.

 Wherever possible, the details of the parent are to be obtained, and, if possible, contact made with the parents in order to ascertain their account as to why the child or young person is in the care of another person.
 It should not be presumed that a parent who is living abroad cannot be contacted unless this has been established by actively seeking to do so.